Youth Ambassadors

 What is the commitment?

-The Ambassadorship will commence in February 2022 with a once a month get together aimed at coordinating the project and team.
-In addition to this you will receive 2 x 2 hour training sessions on science communication and encouraged to be part of our online webinars.
+The Ambassadorship will commence in late February 2024 and end in October 2024.
+This will include a once a month get together on zoom aimed at coordinating the project and team and 3 x 2 hour training sessions on science communication.

-In the days and weeks leading up to the event, things will get busy and you'll be in demand as we finalise the record attempt and reach out to the public.
+In the days and weeks leading up to the event, things will get busy and you'll be in demand as we reach out to policy makers and the public.

 How do I apply?